TeamMaestro/cocoaheads-kalamazoo-2013/CoreDataPresentationOutline.md

 2. Main Parts/Classes of Core Data
    - Managed Object Model
 	 - Defines your object graph, entities, their properties, and relationships to other entities, i.e. a Schema
-	 - Entities are NSManagedObjects and it's subclasses
+	 - Entities are NSManagedObjects and subclasses thereof.
+	 - .xcdatamodel - not necessarily a class, but a bundle of files, that can be versioned.
+	 - Never programatically manipulate this.
+If you use stored fetch requests and properties, you get them from here.
   - Managed Object Context
 	- In-memory work space for your managed objects (think "scratchpad")
 	- You can have more than one and edits to managed objects can be performed independently
 	- Contexts can be nested (parent->child relationships)
 	  - to isolate changes
+	  - call this out that the demo illustrates parent/child MOCs
    - Persistent Store Coordinator
 	 - Sits between managed object contexts and persistent stores
 	 - A single NSPersistentStoreCoordinator can cooridnate with multiple stores and contexts
 	 - Can only support one managed object model
+	 - Not something a programmer typically messes with directly.
    - Persistent Store (NSPersistentStore)
 	 - Abstract class which handles the reads and writes to the physical store
 	 - You can't directly sublass NSPersistentStore, but you can subclass NSAtomicStore and NSIncrementalStore